MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsWorkLocationDetectionPolicy.md

 # New-CsTeamsWorkLocationDetectionPolicy

 ## SYNOPSIS
 This cmdlet is used to create a new instance of the TeamsWorkLocationDetectionPolicy.
+Please note that there is no end user experience that leverages this policy at this time.
+We recommend not using this policy until an end user experience has rolled out.

 ## SYNTAX